FaintLocket424/HaskellNotes/New Vault/Function Basics in Haskell.md

 10 +- 2 -- 28
 ```

+Funky!

 ---

 ## The Function Application Operator

-There's a function in Haskell called the "function application operator", and it has the symbol `($)`.
+There's a curious and very useful function in Haskell called the "function application operator", and it has the symbol `($)`.

 It's defined like this: